davidcjordan/boomer_supporting_files/README.md

 * logs directory: to an external support computer; currently uses enet
   * performed by scp_logs.sh
   * for the cams - it transfers the files to base
-  * for the base - it transfers to an external computer, of connected; otherwise it moves them to logs
+  * for the base - it transfers to an external computer, if connected; otherwise it moves them to logs
 * /run/shm directory
   * same as the logs directory
 * staged directory